dtnewman/fastapi_template/README.md

 If you don't plan to use serverless to deploy your app, you can delete the package.json, package-lock.json and serverless.yml files.

-You will also need Python 3.9 and PostgreSQL installed locally to run this project.
+You will also need Python 3.9, poetry and PostgreSQL installed locally to run this project.

 ## Customizing